lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 Generation of the silica block
 ==============================

-..  container:: justify

 Let us first generate a block of amorphous silica (SiO2).
 To do so, we are going to replicate a building block containing 3 Si and 6 O atoms.

 .. admonition:: Not interested in the annealing procedure ?
     :class: info